-Uniform convergence is a concept in mathematical analysis that pertains to the convergence of a sequence (or series) of functions.
+Pointwise convergence is a concept used in mathematical analysis, particularly in the study of sequences of functions.

 Pinned article: Introduction to the OurBigBook Project